jhvanderschee/hugocodex/content/en/posts/improving-the-youtube-shortcode.md

 ---
-title: 'Improvement of the lightbox'
+title: 'Improvement of the Youtube shortcode'
-date: '2024-11-29'
+date: '2025-06-20'
 ---

-We have added a smooth transition to the lightbox, as well as the option to navigate with the arrow keys and close the lightbox with the Escape key.
-[Check it out](/add-ons/lightbox/)!
+I have added an improvement to the Youtube shortcode.
+It now downloads the Youtube image automatically and resizes and crops it to fit a 16:9 layout.
+This requires `assetDir: static` in your config.